-Wapnick went on to write a book, How to Be Everything, first released in 2017 and now out as a paperback, which sets out the lay of the land for her idea.
+Wapnick went on to write a book, How to Be Everything: A Guide for Those Who (Still) Don’t Know What They Want to Be When They Grow Up, first released in 2017 and now out as a paperback, which sets out the lay of the land for her idea.
 In it, she focuses on how to shape not a multipotentialite career per se, but a way of life that leans into innate tendencies, rather than trying to shapeshift to fit the common frame.
 This goes beyond merely accepting and embracing your inner wiring, she writes, but “to build a sustainable life around your plurality.”
 The resulting book is therefore part manifesto, part self-help, part career counseling, and part time management.

 The phenomenon she describes isn’t really new or entirely original—think for example of the terms “Renaissance man” or “polymath,” both of which are commonly understood concepts though maybe not commonly occurring—but what she does describe anew are the particular difficulties of pursuing such a thing in the modern day.
 Today’s work environment is set amidst large amounts of social freedom, unpredictable employment, relative societal prosperity, crushing personal debt, the gig economy, and, because human longevity continues to increase, a longer than ever before working life.
 For multipotentialites—and I include myself in the group, if not the nomenclature—the simple introduction of a name can be a welcome salve.
 Putting a word to something gives it validity and communicability, and makes it more easily handled.